philipkrueck/philipkrueck/README.md

 - Building the next generation GPU cloud platform at Genesis Cloud.
 - Working on becoming a "Kubestronaut".
-- Building [solstamp.io](https://solstamp.io) - a no-code NFT creator on the Solana blockchain which is fully open source at .
+- Building [solstamp.io](https://solstamp.io) - a no-code NFT creator on the Solana blockchain which is fully open source.